ocademy-ai/machine-learning/_sources/prerequisites/python-programming-advanced.md

 In fact, it is slightly more complex than that; the method resolution order changes dynamically to support cooperative calls to `super()`.
 This approach is known in some other multiple-inheritance languages as call-next-method and is more powerful than the super call found in single-inheritance languages.

 Dynamic ordering is necessary because all cases of multiple inheritance exhibit one or more diamond relationships (where at least one of the parent classes can be accessed through multiple paths from the bottommost class).
-For example, all classes inherit from object, so any case of multiple inheritance provides more than one path to reach object.
-To keep the base classes from being accessed more than once, the dynamic algorithm linearizes the search order in a way that preserves the left-to-right ordering specified in each class, that calls each parent only once, and that is monotonic (meaning that a class can be subclassed without affecting the precedence order of its parents).
+For example, all classes inherit from an object, so any case of multiple inheritances provides more than one path to reach the object.
+To keep the base classes from being accessed more than once, the dynamic algorithm linearizes the search order in a way that preserves the left-to-right ordering specified in each class, that calls each parent only once, and is monotonic (meaning that a class can be subclassed without affecting the precedence order of its parents).

 ## Modules